fe-data/fe-docs/docs/apps/admin.rst

 Orders
 ^^^^^^
 #.
-Detailed overview of the order.
+Detailed overview of the order: it also requires displaying input fields permission.
 #.
 Email the order.
 #.
 Share tickets link.
 #.
 Share tickets PDF.